sam-rice/sam-rice/README.md

 ### Recent Work

-Check out my project ["Rancid Tomatillos"](https://github.com/sam-rice/rancid-tomatillos) to see some recent work of mine!
-This is a React project that emulates an IMDb-type experience that I'm pretty proud of.
-It uses a deployed [Node.js/Express backend](https://github.com/sam-rice/rancid-tomatillos-api) that I also built.
+Check out my React project ["Met Explorer"](https://github.com/sam-rice/met-explorer) to see some recent work of mine!
+I taught myself Redux in order to build it, and as a history-lover, it's something I'm pretty proud of.
+The app allows users to browse, save, and annotate the Metropolitan Museum of Art's massive collection of artwork and historical artifacts.

 ##